Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

 Day 3 – Holly Leaves and Berries

-I tried Rhodes Circle Stitch for the first time during last years advent…. and I don’t think I’ve used it since 🙈 But berries look so good with it, don’t they?
+These berries look so good stitched like this, don’t they?
 Perfectly raised - chefs kiss!
 And it makes such a lovely change from classic French Knots 😊

 Day 4 – The Branches